dev-lucid/container/README.md

 * As a way of exploring framework approaches using a pure view of containers as  dependency injectors versus service locators (I think this container could function as either).

-There are 6 functions for getting your data out:
+There are 7 functions for getting your data out:

 * ->get($id), which performs no type casting at all.
 This is based on PSR-11's ContainerInterface (https://github.com/container-interop/container-interop/blob/master/docs/ContainerInterface.md)
 * ->string(string $id, string $defaultValue), which calls strval on the data first
 * ->int($id, int $defaultValue), which calls intval on the data first
 * ->float($id float $defaultValue), which calls floatval on the data first
 * ->bool($id, bool $defaultValue), which calls boolval on the data first
-* ->DateTime($id, DateTime $defaultValue), which attemps to convert the data into a DateTime object
+* ->DateTime($id, DateTime $defaultValue), which attempts to convert the data into a DateTime object
+* ->construct($id), which constructs a new object.
+Note that this does NOT get a value that has been set via ->set (caveat: technically you could register a constructor as a singleton, then set the index where that class *would* be stored if it were constructed).

 Here's some examples of some basic functionality: